defchen/generative/umbrage/README.md

 <img src="umbrage1.jpg">

 ## Description
-This idea came to me in a dream which, of course, was essentially nonsensical but it gradually evolved into something I could actually put in code.
+This idea came to me in a dream which, of course, was essentially nonsensical but it gradually evolved into something I could actually put into code.
 The algorithm was written in processing using fractal trees with random branch lengths and angles.
 Here are a few example outputs with varying input parameters.